RajHeer/Landing-page-design/README.md

-# Landing page mock-up
+# Landing page

-Own design landing page, based on a design-brief
+Landing page mock-up based on a design-brief

 ## About